-When it comes to our food what you like to eat is probably different than what we like and for that reason, I will have a pretty thorough list of categories.
-This way you can pick and choose the ones that sound like a good fit and use them to streamline your entire kitchen pantry.
+When it comes to our food, what you like to eat is probably different than what you like and for that reason, I will have a pretty thorough list of categories.
+This way, you can pick and choose the ones that sound like a good fit and use them to streamline your entire kitchen pantry.

 Categories by Cuisine

-If your family loves stirfry, tacos, pasta, or mac and cheese then this might be a good fit for your setup.
-By using categories that rely on the cuisine you can set up bins or entire shelves with the ingredients you need to cook your favorites.
-Our family loves pasta so I have an entire shelf devoted to that cuisine.
+If your family loves stirfry, tacos, pasta, or mac and cheese, then this might be a good fit for your setup.
+Using categories that rely on the cuisine you can set up bins or entire shelves with the ingredients you need to cook your favorites.
+Our family loves pasta, so I have an entire shelf devoted to that cuisine.

 This will include pasta, sauce, cans of whole, diced, and seasoned tomatoes, tomato paste, pizza sauce, mushrooms, and pizza crust.

 This is what I like to call meat and potatoes cuisine.
-This will include potatoes both fresh and boxed, canned vegetables, stuffing, biscuit mix, cornbread mix, and rand breadings.
+This will include potatoes, both fresh and boxed, canned vegetables, stuffing, biscuit mix, cornbread mix, and breads.